All About Dandruff: Types, Preventions, and Remedies

 If dandruff is an ongoing problem for you, it is time for you to ditch the over-the-top one-time treatments and make changes in how you treat your hair.
 For example, avoid using hot water on your scalp.
 If you are used to it, switch to lukewarm water first.
 But ideally, always use cold water on your hair.
 If you have an oily scalp, invest in a good scalp scrub and a shampoo with a good composition of salicylic acid and if you have dry scalp you have to make a habit of oiling your hair using ayurvedic hair oils which have high herb quotient viz. bhringraj oil, tea tree oil, shikakai oil.

 The bottom line is, make it a routine without slacking off.
 Try out a few routines that suit your dry/oily scalp, and strictly stick to what works.

 Stress can potentially cause dandruff or exacerbate existing symptoms.
 High amounts of stress can wreak havoc on your immune system and magnify skin diseases including seborrheic dermatitis, eczema, and psoriasis.
-If you are someone who is stressed quite often, try engaging in relaxation techniques, and make sure your body gets enough sleep.
+If you are someone who is stressed quite often, make sure your body gets enough sleep and try engaging in relaxation techniques like a head massage with ayurvedic hair oils like bhringraj oil, coconut oil, amla oil.
+Head massage with an ayurvedic hair oil will give dual benefits - it will help to relax your mind and body and nourish hair at the same time.
 You need to relax enough so that your body gets proper rest to recover from stress.

 Monitor your diet